nyaruka/goflow/docs/md/expressions.md

 ## datetime_diff(date1, date2, unit)

-Returns the integer duration between `date1` and `date2` in the `unit` specified.
+Returns the duration between `date1` and `date2` in the `unit` specified.

-Valid durations are "Y" for years, "M" for months, "W" for weeks, "D" for days, "h" for hour, "m" for minutes, "s" for seconds
+Valid durations are "Y" for years, "M" for months, "W" for weeks, "D" for days, "h" for hour, "m" for minutes, "s" for seconds.

 ```objectivec